liuning0820/local-talking-llm/README.md

 For a detailed list of dependencies, refer to the link here.

 The most critical component here is the Large Language Model (LLM) backend, for which we will use Ollama.
 Ollama is widely recognized as a popular tool for running and serving LLMs offline.
-If Ollama is new to you, I recommend checking out my previous article on offline RAG: "Build Your Own RAG and Run It Locally: Langchain + Ollama + Streamlit".
-Basically, you just need to download the Ollama application, pull your preferred model, and run it.

 ### Architecture
 Okay, if everything has been set up, let's proceed to the next step.
 Below is the overall architecture of our application, which fundamentally comprises 3 main components: